ajggeoger/JNCCBurnCalcs/README.md

 ## ToDo
-* Add region growing code
 * Investigate and add more robust error capturing to the code
 * Investigate the use of parallel processing (either on the science server using tools such as dask or on the SLURM cluster batch compute on JASMIN)
+* Improve shapefile output
+* Refactor code into multiple files for ease of reading